A History of Sanctuary

 In January 2017, as attacks on the undocumented immigrant community rose, the City of Berkeley reaffirmed its status as a sanctuary city.

-The City of Berkeley has committed to not support, communicate with or submit to the demands of federal Immigration and Customs Enforcement (ICE) officers.
+As a sanctuary city, Berkeley has committed to not support, communicate with or submit to the demands of federal Immigration and Customs Enforcement (ICE) officers.
 Our community believes in protecting all of our residents and letting them know they are safe, regardless of their immigration status.

 Know Your Rights